 Preventive measures for minimizing glue residue

-– Quality over quantity: The glue market is a mixed bag.
-Opting for premium adhesives that boast easy removal can spare you future headaches, even if it means spending a few extra dollars.
-Your hair's gratitude will be evident.
+The glue market is a mixed bag.
+Opting for premium adhesives that boast easy removal can spare you future headaches.
+However, that may mean spending a few extra dollars.
+We think it’s worth the money!

-– Seek the pro's touch: If circumstances allow, entrust your extension application to the hands of a professional.
-Their expertise ensures glue is applied with precision, drastically cutting down on leftover residue and simplifying future removal.
+If circumstances allow, entrust your extension application to the hands of a professional.
+Their expertise ensures glue is applied with precision.
+That can drastically cut down on leftover residue and simplify future removal.

 Method 1: Oil-based removal